derekered/SPAL/index.md

 2. [Invite](https://airtable.com/appC8JnbpRFWTOMs0/shrys9o6TSJqBaR7F) members to a performance at least once a year

 # Join
 If this sounds like something for you, we encourage you to [Join](https://airtable.com/appC8JnbpRFWTOMs0/shrTKwvEAxo5f1BEP).
-After you fill our the form and get approved, you'll be introduced to the group and start receiving invites to upcoming performances.
+After you fill out the form and get approved, you'll be introduced to the group and start receiving invites to upcoming performances.